-Symbol Indication DANGER Indicates a hazardous situation which, if not avoided, will result in death or serious injury.
-WARNING Indicates a hazardous situation which, if not avoided, could result in death or serious injury.
-CAUTION Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
+Symbol Indication ▲ DANGER Indicates a hazardous situation which, if not avoided, will result in death or serious injury. ▲ WARNING Indicates a hazardous situation which, if not avoided, could result in death or serious injury. ▲ CAUTION Indicates a hazardous situation which, if not avoided, could result in minor or moderate injury.
 NOTICE Indicates situations which, if not avoided, could result in property damage.
-NOTE This symbol indicates important notes.
-Warning of a danger (general).
+NOTE This symbol indicates important notes. ^ Warning of a danger (general).
 The type of danger is specified by the text next to the symbol.
-4 Warning of danger from electricity and its effects.
-Warning of suspended loads.
+A Warning of danger from electricity and its effects.
+Warning of danger from hot surface.
+Warning of danger from suspended loads.
+Warning of danger from automatic start.